ku-fpg/ku-fpg.github.io/research/wakarusa.md

 title: "CAREER: Filling the Gaps in Domain-Specific Functional-Based Solutions for High-Performance Execution"
 ---

+## Summary

+This project is building a domain-specific language toolkit, called Wakarusa, that makes domain-specific languages easier to deploy.
+The project is funded by the NSF.

 --------------|------------------------------------------------------------------------------
 **Title**     | CAREER: Filling the Gaps in Domain-Specific Functional-Based Solutions for High-Performance Execution **Funded&nbsp;by**       | The National Science Foundation